Harmon Craig: Scripps Institution of Oceanography

-In 1955 Harmon Craig was recruited to Scripps Institution of Oceanography by Roger Revelle.
+In 1955, Harmon Craig was recruited to Scripps Institution of Oceanography by Roger Revelle.
 His laboratory at Scripps eventually contained five mass spectrometers, one of them a portable unit.

-As a professor of geochemistry and oceanography at Scripps, Craig developed new methods in radiocarbon dating and applied radioisotope and isotope distribution to various topics in marine-, geo-, and cosmochemistry.
+As a professor of geochemistry and oceanography at Scripps, Craig developed new methods in radiocarbon dating and applied radioisotopes and isotope distributions to various topics in marine-, geo-, and cosmochemistry.
 Craig produced fundamental findings about how the deep earth, oceans and atmosphere work.

-During the 1950s Craig measured variations in the concentrations of hydrogen and oxygen isotopes in natural waters.
+During the 1950s, Craig measured variations in the concentrations of hydrogen and oxygen isotopes in natural waters.
 In 1961, Craig identified the global meteoric water line, a linear relationship describing the occurrence of hydrogen and oxygen isotopes in terrestrial waters.

 Craig also established the oxygen isotope shift in geothermal and volcanic fluids, demonstrating that the water is meteoric.
 His discovery outlined the relation between rocks and water in geothermal systems.

 In 1963, Craig received a Guggenheim Fellowship, using it to spend a year at the Istituto de Geologia Nucleare, Pisa, Italy.

 He described a framework for studying the isotopic composition of the hydrosphere, discussing kinetics, equilibrium, and the use of isotopes for paleoenvironmental reconstructions.

 The work he presented with Louis I. Gordon on isotopic fractionation of the phase changes in water is known as the Craig-Gordon Model.

-The model is applied to problems in watershed and ecosystem studies such as the calculation of evaporation.
+The model is applied to problems in watershed and ecosystem studies, such as calculating evaporation.

-It has been called "a corner stone of isotope geochemistry."
+It has been called "a cornerstone of isotope geochemistry."

 During the Nova Expedition of 1967, Craig and colleagues W. Brian Clarke (1937–2002) and M.A.
 Beg from McMaster University in Canada observed the Kermadec Trench in the Pacific Ocean.

 They found unexpectedly high proportions of the helium-3 isotope in the ocean waters.
 Craig concluded that the isotope was present within the Earth's mantle and theorized that it was leaking into sea water through cracks in the sea floor.

 Craig and coworkers studied the isotopic composition of atmospheric and dissolved oxygen in the composition of dissolved gases, where he discovered the biochemical oxygen demand and the intake in the ocean mixed layer.
 Craig determined by measuring that the element, ^{210}Pb is rapidly scavenged by sinking particulate matter.